Multi-Task Learning for High-Dimensional Regression with Many Weak Instruments: Monte Carlo Studies

-We perform Monte Carlo experiments to investigate the finite-sample performance of the proposed debiased CUE under a study design which follows that in \cite{Newey:2009aa} except for the presence of covariates.
-In the first scenario, the data generating process is given by
+We perform Monte Carlo experiments to investigate the finite-sample performance of the proposed debiased continuous-updating GMM estimator (CUE) under a study design which follows that in \cite{Newey:2009aa} except for the presence of covariates.
+Let $\bar{Z}_i=Z_i-E(Z_i|X_i)$, $\bar{D}_i=D_i-E(D_i|X_i)$, and $\bar{Y}_i=Y_i-E(Y_i|X_i)$ for $i=1,...,n$.
+The data generating process is given by

-The correlation coefficient between the structural and reduced form errors is $\rho=0.3$, the number of IVs is set to $m=15$ or 30, the concentration parameter which encodes IV strength is set to $\textup{CP}=15$ or 30, and the sample size is $n=500$ or 1000.
+where ${\gamma}$, ${\lambda}_D$ and ${\lambda}_Y$ are all $100$-dimensional coefficient vectors with $0.2$ in the first $s$ entries and 0 in the remaining entries.
+To investigate the impact of sparsity assumption on the estimator, we further consider two sparsity scenarios: $s = 5$ representing the ultra-sparse scenario, and $s=10$ representing the mildly sparse scenario.
+The correlation coefficient between the structural and reduced form errors is $\rho=0.3$, the number of IVs is set to $m=15$ or 30, the concentration parameter which encodes IV strength, is set to $\textup{CP}=60$ or 120, and the sample size is $n=500$ and 1000.
 The parameter of interest is $\beta_0=0$.
-Under this data generating mechanism, we implement debiased-CUE with $K=4$ and GAM first-steps using thin plate regression splines, by invoking R function \texttt{gam} under default settings.
-The following estimators are also included for comparison: \begin{itemize} \item[(i)] The conventional TSLS estimator based on linear models (in $X_i$) for the first-step regression functions. \item[(ii)] The two-step debiased-GMM with identity weighting matrix, and GAM first-step estimation using thin plate regression splines with $K=4$. \item[(iii)] As performance benchmarks, the oracle-CUE and two-step oracle-GMM with access to the true functional forms of the first-step regression functions (and thus no cross-fitting is involved). \end{itemize}
+We implement multi-task debiased-CUE and single-task debiased-CUE by using the R packages \texttt{RMTL} \citep{cao_rmtl_2019} and \texttt{glmnet}, respectively.
+The following estimators are also included for comparison: \begin{itemize} \item[(i)] The conventional TSLS estimator based on linear models (in $X_i$) for the first-step regression functions. \item[(ii)] The two-step debiased-GMM with identity weighting matrix, and multi-task GLM first-step estimation. \item[(iii)] The jackknife IV estimator with many exogenous control variables and weak moments \citep{chao2023jackknife}. \item[(iv)] As performance benchmarks, the oracle-CUE and two-step oracle-GMM with access to the true functional forms of the first-step regression functions (and thus no cross-fitting is involved). \end{itemize}